Jax-Danger/Unity-Helper/ReadMe.md

 Example
 * `private float speed = 5; // Floats MUST end with an f if the float has a decimal value such as 5.1`

-For basic C# knowledge, statements, field declarations/definitions, and method declarations need semicolons at the end of each line, but a few other things properties, method definitions, type definitions, for example, don't.

 Variables for the inspector should have a [SerializeField] before the [access].
 This is the correct way to make variables that are editable in the inspector.
 Recommended to keep private unless I actually want the variable to be accessible by other scripts.
 Example:
 * `[SerializeField] private string Something = "Hello World";`

-At the top of the class, if I want to force the object to require a specific component, such as Rigidbody, add `[RequireComponent(typeof(COMPONENT_TYPE)]`which forces the object to use that component

 To lock the mouse to the game, inside of Start() add:
 * Cursor.lockState = CursorLockMode.Locked;
 * Cursor.visible = false;

 ## Functions to get the script started.